-2 023 2022

-Assets Held Under Split Interest Agreements, Net:
+202 24 2 .023

+Assets held under split interest agreements, net:

-Beginning Balance \$ 154 \$ 969
+Beginning balance \$ - \$ 154

-Contributions - -

-Change in Value (154) (815)
+Change in value - (154)

-Distributions - -

-Total Investment \$ - \$ 154
+Total investment \$ - \$ -

-NOTE 5 ASSETS HELD UNDER SPLIT INTEREST AGREEMENT
+NOTE 5 - ASSETS HELD UNDER SPLIT INTEREST AGREEMENT

 The Foundation is the beneficiary of several split-interest agreements related to charitable gift annuities held by an unrelated third-party administrator.
 The Foundation recognizes the estimated future benefits as contributions revenue and the related receivable recognized at present value in the period received.
-Adjustments to the receivable to reflect amortization of the discount on the lifetime annuity payments to the donor(s), as well as net appreciation or depreciation on the investments, are recognized in the statement of activities as investment income.
+Adjustments to the receivable to reflect amortization of the discount on the lifetime annuity payments to the donor(s), as well as net appreciation or depreciation on the investments, are recognized in the statements of activities as investment income.

-As of June 30, 2023, the Foundation did not have any active split-interest agreements.
-Contributions receivable from split interest agreements as of June 30, 2023 was \$0.
+As of June 30, 2024, the Foundation did not have any active split-interest agreements.
+The Foundation has no contributions receivable from split interest agreements as of June 30, 2024 and 2023.

-NOTE 6 PROMISES TO GIVE
+NOTE 6 - PROMISES TO GIVE